Best Health Insurance for Cancer Patients

 Most doctors and hospitals take Blue Cross Blue Shield, which gives you easier access to specialists and makes it easier if you need to travel for care.

-Kaiser Permanente is a great option that makes coordinating treatment with insurance easy, but it's only available in and Washington, D.C., and it can limit your flexibility to choose doctors.
+Kaiser Permanente is a great option that makes coordinating treatment with insurance easy, but it's only available in eight states and Washington, D.C., and it can limit your flexibility to choose doctors.

 Average monthly costs are for a 40-year-old with a Gold plan.
 Cigna supplement rates are based on a $20,000 fixed benefit plan.